EMu is one of the most sophisticated collections management systems on the market, with a wealth of features and functionality

 - IMu Object Locator – plotting of objects on a floor plan within the museum

 EMu requires no special backup software and does not use raw partitions.
 Any standard backup and restore software provided with an operating system or third party product (e.g. ARCserve) may be used.
-KE provide backup options for their hosted service.
+Axiell provide backup options for their hosted service.

 Data auditing and cleaning